VermontDepartmentOfHealth/docgov/posts/fandl.md

 You may want to find all establishments with the word "ONE" in them.
-To do this, place % on either side of the string to be matched.
+To do this, place a `%` sign on either side of the string to be matched.

 ```sql
 SELECT ID, NAME, LINK_ID, LINK_NAME